If you already are a scuba diver or just an adventurous traveler you might want to explore the underwater world of the Cuban shores as well.

 All Set For The Second Wall Dive After A Sunny Break

-Initially, on the second wall dive, my valve is giving away curious tiny little bubbles.
-As it rented equipment, I reach out to the guide to make him have look before we go any further.
+Initially, on the second wall dive, my valve is giving away curious, tiny little bubbles.
+As it rented equipment, I reached out to the guide to make him have a look before we go any further.

 The life of the wall is vibrant, and the pace in the calm waters is slow and comfortable.